fossasia/eventyay-talk/doc/developer/plugins/plugins.rst

 The following pages go into detail about the types of plugins supported.
-While these instructions don't assume that you know a lot about pretalx, they do assume that you have prior knowledge about Django (e.g. its view layer, how its ORM works, topics covered in the Django tutorial.).
+While these instructions don't assume that you know a lot about eventyay, they do assume that you have prior knowledge about Django (e.g. its view layer, how its ORM works, topics covered in the Django tutorial.).

 Plugin meta-data